Jefferson Davis: Seeking a livelihood

 Davis received numerous invitations to speak during this time, declining most.
 In 1870, he delivered a eulogy to Robert E. Lee at the Lee Monument Association in Richmond in which he avoided politics and emphasized Lee's character.
 Davis's 1873 speech to the Virginia Historical Society was more political; he stated that the South would not have surrendered had it known what to expect from Reconstruction, particularly the enfranchisement of African Americans.
 He became a life-time member of the Southern Historical Society, which was devoted to presenting the Lost Cause explanation of the Civil War.
 Initially, the society had scapegoated political leaders like Davis for losing the war, but eventually shifted the blame for defeat to the former Confederate general James Longstreet.
 Davis avoided public disputes regarding blame, but consistently maintained he had done nothing wrong and had always upheld the Constitution.

 The Panic of 1873 adversely affected the Carolina Life Company, and Davis resigned in August 1873 when the directors merged the company over his objections.
 He went to Europe again in 1874 to seek opportunities to earn money, but was still not able to find any.
-After returning to the United States in 1874, Davis continued to explore ways to make a living, including investments in railroads, mining. and manufacturing an ice-making machine.
+After returning to the United States in 1874, Davis continued to explore ways to make a living, including investments in railroads, mining, and manufacturing an ice-making machine.
 In 1876, he was offered the presidency of the Agricultural and Mechanical College of Texas.
 He declined because Varina also did not want to live in Texas, recommending Thomas S. Gathright instead.
 He worked for an English company, the Mississippi Valley Society, to promote trade and European immigration.
 When he and Varina went to Europe again in 1876, he determined the company was failing.
 He returned to the United States while Varina stayed in England.

 Davis sought to reclaim Brierfield as well.
 After the war, Davis Bend had been taken over by the Freedmen's Bureau, which employed former enslaved African Americans as laborers.
 After Davis's elder brother, Joseph, successfully applied for a pardon, he regained ownership of Davis Bend.
 Unable to maintain it, Joseph gave his former slave Ben Montgomery and his sons, Isaiah and William, a mortgage loan to buy the property.
 When Joseph died in 1870, he had made Davis one of his executors but did not deed any land to him in the will.
 Davis litigated to obtain Brierfield.
 A judge dismissed his suit in 1876.
-He appealed, and the Mississippi supreme court found in his favor in 1878.
+He appealed, and the Supreme Court of Mississippi found in his favor in 1878.
 He foreclosed on the Montgomerys, who were in default on their mortgage.
 By December 1881, Brierfield was legally his, although he did not live there, and it did not produce a reliable income.